Barry Dempster: Life and career

 From 1999 to 2018, he was senior acquisitions editor with Brick Books, where he discovered and edited many of Canada's finest emerging and established poets.
-His editorial successes include a Griffin Prize winner and a Griffin nominee; he has also edited a Governor General's Award winning collection as well as a collection that won the 2005 Trillium Award.
+His editorial successes included a Griffin Prize winner and a Griffin nominee; he also edited a Governor General's Award winning collection as well as a collection that won the 2005 Trillium Award.

-Equally comfortable working in prose and poetry, Dempster also has extensive experience as a creative writing instructor.
-He has been on the faculty at The Banff Centre as mentor for the Writing Studio, Wired Writing and Writing with Styles programs, and has twice been the writer-in-residence at the Richmond Hill Public Library.
-He has run hundreds of workshops in Ontario elementary and high schools, as well as teaching at the Upper Canada Writers' Workshop in Kingston, Ontario and Sage Hill, Saskatchewan.
-He has also offered master classes in Santiago, Chile; Victoria, British Columbia; Mahone Bay and Shelbourne, Nova Scotia; Winnipeg, Manitoba; and in Ottawa, Hamilton, Barrie, Holland Landing and Newmarket in Ontario.
+Equally comfortable working in prose and poetry, Dempster also had extensive experience as a creative writing instructor.
+He was on the faculty at The Banff Centre as mentor for the Writing Studio, Wired Writing and Writing with Styles programs, and was twice the writer-in-residence at the Richmond Hill Public Library.
+He ran hundreds of workshops in Ontario elementary and high schools, as well as teaching at the Upper Canada Writers' Workshop in Kingston, Ontario and Sage Hill, Saskatchewan.
+He also offered master classes in Santiago, Chile; Victoria, British Columbia; Mahone Bay and Shelbourne, Nova Scotia; Winnipeg, Manitoba; and in Ottawa, Hamilton, Barrie, Holland Landing and Newmarket in Ontario.

 Tread & Other Stories was shortlisted for the 2019 ReLit Award for short fiction.

-Dempster was living in York Region with his wife where he ran a very popular film series "Southlake Cinemania," which raised funds to support literacy through the arts.
-He and his wife are now currently living in Grey Bruce.
+Dempster lived in York Region with his wife, where he ran a very popular film series "Southlake Cinemania," which raised funds to support literacy through the arts.
+He and his wife later lived in Grey Bruce.
+Dempster died in Owen Sound on 27 November 2025, at the age of 73.